CyanSalt/vite-plugin-unused-code/README.md

 This package is a ported version of [`webpack-deadcode-plugin`](https://github.com/MQuy/webpack-deadcode-plugin).

 > [!IMPORTANT]
-> **This plugin cannot check for dependencies of non-script files (for example: CSS), which may be misreported as unused, even if they actually appear in the compiled bundles.
+> **This plugin cannot check for dependencies of non-JavaScript files or exports (for example: CSS, or types from TypeScript files), which may be misreported as unused, even if they actually appear in the compiled bundles.
 Please be careful!**

 ## Installation